 The management of profit rate is supplemented by monitoring the sensitivity of the Bank's financial assets and liabilities to various standard and non-standard profit rate scenarios.
+Standard scenarios that are considered include a 100 basis points (bps) parallel fall or rise in yield curves and a 50 bps rise or fall of all yield curves.

-Standard scenarios that are considered include a 200 basis points (bps) parallel fall or rise in yield curves.
-An analysis of the Group's sensitivity to an increase or decrease in market profit rates for a 200 bps parallel increase / (decrease) is as below:
+An analysis of the Group's sensitivity to an increase or decrease in market profit rates (assuming no asymmetrical movement in yield curves and a constant statement of financial position) is as below: